cyclr/docs/pages/connector-authentication/CiviCRM.md

 You need the following details to setup the **CiviCRM** connector in Cyclr:

-- A CiviCRM Account
-- A CiviCRM Base URL
+- Your CiviCRM Base URL (It will be provided by Civi CRM when opening your account).
-- A CiviCRM API Key.

-_Each FiveCRM username has a unique hash code._
+- Your CiviCRM API Key (It will be provided by Civi CRM when opening your account).

 ### Cyclr Setup